-Mississippi River Basin Healthy Watershed Initiative MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
-The Kentucky MRBI Focus Watershed for 2014 is the Red River Watershed which takes in parts of Logan, Simpson and Todd Counties.
-Core and supporting practices offered through MRBI have been established in a partnership effort with the Kentucky Division of Conservation based on the natural resources being targeted in each watershed across the State.
+Mississippi River Basin Healthy Watershed Initiative (MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
+The Kentucky MRBI Focus Watershed for 2015 is the Red River Watershed which takes in parts of Logan, Simpson and Todd Counties.
+Core and supporting practices offered through MRBI have been established in a partnership effort with the Ky Division of Conservation based on the natural resources being targeted.
 These core and supporting practices eligible for MRBI are included in the Kentucky EQIP Guidance Document.
 2015 MRBI Red River Screening Sheet (PDF, 47.8 KB), 2015 MRBI Field Ranking Sheet (PDF, 128.1 KB)

 Forestland Initiative: The 2008 Farm Bill placed increased emphasis on non-industrial private forestland that has been continued through the 2014 Farm Bill.
-The purpose of the Forestland Initiative is to focus on practices that will improve forest health; promote forest management; educate landusers; and create enhance, and protect forestland bird habitat.
+The purpose of the Forestland Initiative is to focus on practices that will improve forest health; promote forest management; educate land users; and create enhance, and protect forestland bird habitat.
 2015 Forestland Screening Sheet (PDF, 24 KB), 2015 Forestland Ranking Sheet (PDF, 117.1 KB)

-Southeast Kentucky Early Successional Habitat Initiative: The purpose of the Southeast Kentucky Early Successional Habitat Initiative is to establish fish and wildlife habitat on private agricultural land and nonindustrial private forestland in a highly forested area of the State with a large potential for early successional habitat improvement.
+Southeast Kentucky Early Successional Habitat Initiative (SEKESH): The purpose of the Southeast Kentucky Early Successional Habitat Initiative is to establish fish and wildlife habitat on private agricultural land and nonindustrial private forestland in a highly forested area of the State with a large potential for early successional habitat improvement.
 Many wildlife species either depend on or greatly benefit from areas of young forest in proximity to older more mature forest stands.
 However, early successional habitats are generally lacking within the initiative area.
 Emphasis will be placed on forest stand improvement practices with the objective of creating or maintaining early successional forest habitat to benefit a suite of wildlife species.
-This initiative is available in the following Kentucky counties: Bell, Breathitt, Clay, Elliott, Floyd, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Magoffin, Martin, Morgan, Owsley, Perry, Pike, Rockcastle, Whitley, and Wolfe.
+This initiative is available in the following Kentucky counties: Bell, Boyd, Breathitt, Carter, Clay, Elliott, Floyd, Greenup, Harlan, Jackson, Johnson, Knott, Knox, Laurel, Lawrence, Lee, Leslie, Letcher, Magoffin, Martin, Morgan, Owsley, Perry, Pike, Rockcastle, Whitley, and Wolfe.
 2015 SEKESH Field Ranking Sheet (PDF, 126.4 KB)